a-djebali/a-djebali.github.io/_posts/2018-01-17-hadoop-sqoop-data-aggregation.md

 * Sqoop
 * RDBMS (for this project, MySQL is used as a data source)

-## Create a database and table
+## Create a database and table (RDBMS data source)

 Let's say we have a table in a MySQL database that contains guests information data (first name, last name, email, etc.).
-And we would like to import the table's data into Hadoop HDFS as well as keeping the same process in timely basis (automated / scheduled imports).
+And we would like to import that data into Hadoop HDFS as well as keeping the same process in timely basis (automated / scheduled imports).

 The guests database, guest_info table as well as the data in it can be done by: